 Children's Clinic

-All contact with the Health Visitor are by appointment.
-Please call 02076834753 for an appointment or if you have concerns about your baby/child and would like advice.
+All contact with the Health Visitor (for under fives) is by appointment.
+Please call 0207683 4154 for an appointment or if you have concerns about your baby/child and would like advice.

 All childhood immunisations with the practice nurse are by appointment which can be arranged at reception in the usual manner.